-- 22.1 Regular meetings of Council will be held in the Council Chambers of Burlington City Hall at 426 Brant Street, commencing at 9:30 a.m. and/or 6:30 p.m. on Tuesdays according to the calendar set annually and approved by Council. - 22.2 An additional Council meeting will be held in the Council Chambers City Hall at 426 Brant Street commencing at 1:00 p.m. on Thursdays to ratify Planning matters, according to the calendar set annually and approved by Council. - 22.3 Upon reviewing the Council agenda, the Clerk in consultation with the Mayor and CAO may designate items of public interest to be dealt with at an evening portion of Council commencing at 6:30 p.m.
-Items designated to an evening portion will be noted on the agenda. - 22.4 At the meeting, members may request that items of interest be dealt with at an evening portion of the meeting.
-The request, made by motion, must be duly moved, and seconded and approved by a majority vote of Council members present. - 22.5 Council may, by resolution, alter the time, day, and place of any meeting previously approved under section 22.1 or section 22.2.
+- 22.1 Regular meetings of Council will be held in the Council Chambers of Burlington City Hall at 426 Brant Street, commencing at 9:30 a.m. and/or 6:30 p.m. on Tuesdays according to the calendar set annually and approved by Council. - 22.2 Upon reviewing the council agenda, the Clerk in consultation with the Mayor and CAO may designate items of public interest to be dealt with at an evening portion of Council commencing at 6:30 p.m.
+Items designated to an evening portion will be noted on the agenda. - 22.3 At the meeting, members may request that items of interest be dealt with at an evening portion of the meeting.
+The request, made by motion, must be duly moved, and seconded and approved by a majority vote of Council members present. - 22.4 Council may, by resolution, alter the time, day, and place of any meeting previously approved under section 22.1.
+Amendments to the annual meeting calendar are not subject to the rules set out in section 52 Reconsideration.